Mahdi-196/ReFocused-Ai/README.md

 This is the heart of the system.
 It's built around several key principles:

 **OAuth Authentication**: Instead of anonymous API calls, we authenticate with Reddit's OAuth system.
 This gives us higher rate limits and more reliable access.
 The system automatically handles token refresh and authentication failures.

+**Test Mode**: Before running the full 6-12 hour collection, you can run a 15-minute test with `--test` flag.
+This validates all systems work correctly and collects sample data.

 **Parallel Processing**: The collector works through all 10 subreddits systematically, but within each subreddit, it's smart about gathering diverse content.
 It rotates through different sorting methods and time periods to avoid getting stuck in echo chambers.